warrenbodes/Major-Project/proposal.md

 - An algorithm which can place the enemies in random spots (3 in the spasky mode, 8 in the Charter mode).
 - A mode selection page utilizing a function which can draw buttons and the mousepressed function.
 - State variables to control the changes (i.e. going from the mpode selection mode to the grid portion of the game, from there to the battle portion, and from anywhere back to the intitial menu).
+- Counter system which counts and keeps track of how many times the player has tried to find Blaviken and how many turns he has left.
+- Instructions
+- Collision detection
+- Collision resolution

 ## Nice to Have List
 - Start menu with a live background